ftchvs/AgentToast/README.md

 - `generate_agent_diagram.py`: Script to auto-generate diagrams from codebase
 - `visualize_agents.sh`: Shell script to run diagram tools
 - `AGENT_DIAGRAMS.md`: Documentation on using the diagram tools
-- `output/`: Directory where output files are saved
+- `output/`: Directory where output files (summaries, reports, audio, graphs) are saved.
+  - `graphs/`: Subdirectory where generated graph PNGs are saved.
-- `tests/`: Unit tests for the application
+- `tests/`: Unit tests for the application.
-- `requirements.txt`: Dependencies for the project
+- `requirements.txt`: Dependencies for the project (including `matplotlib`, `pandas`).

 ## Development